-Through October 2013, CASA has advocated for the best interests of 362 children, and will reach 400 by the end of 2013.
-A total of 64 new child advocate volunteers completed the training curriculum, bringing the number of active advocates for abused and neglected children to 185 volunteers.
+In 2016, CASA volunteers advocated for the best interests of more than 430 children.
+More than 60 new child advocate volunteers have joined our team this year, bringing the total number of active advocates for abused and neglected children to mroe than 200.
 Program outcomes continue to demonstrate that foster children with a CASA are 50% less likely to languish in foster care and 50% more likely to grow up in a safe, permanent home.
-A Teen Advocate Program, implemented in 2013, is designed to improve advocacy and support provided to older foster youth.
-CASA volunteers complete an additional 15 hour training curriculum focused on youth development and independent living skills.
-Program goals are for youth to improve their life skills and educational outcomes.
-The agency, along with Jackson County CASA, received the 2013 MARC Leadership Award for our collaboration on behalf of the community’s most vulnerable children.
-Goals for 2014 are to train 70 new volunteers and serve 435 children.
+Our Teen Advocacy Program, launched in 2013, is designed to improve advocacy and support provided to older foster youth.
+CASA volunteers complete an additional 12 hour training curriculum focused on youth development and independent living skills.
+Program outcomes indicate youth are improving their life skills and educational outcomes.
+For example, 83% of eligible foster teens graduated from high school in the two years since the program began.

 Abuse or neglect reports are tracked internally and investigation results are received from DCF personnel quarterly.
 Those investigations that DCF has substantiated abuse or neglect are noted.
 As CASAs generally visit children in their home of residence, they often see first-hand the caretaker-child relationship and note indicators of potential danger.
 Changes in volunteer assignments are tracked through the case database and reported by program staff on a monthly activity report.
 Outcome reports are generated quarterly and analyzed by management for trends.
 If problems arise, management reviews case procedures, training curriculum, and supervision techniques for potential causes.
 Children who case has been closed a minimum of 24 months are reviewed in the county’s juvenile court case information database.
 Children that have re-entered the court system due to a new abuse or neglect occurrence are noted.
-Annual outcome results are shared with Executive Committee and the Board of Directors, staff, volunteers, and funders through the annual report.
+Annual outcome results are shared with the Board of Directors, staff, volunteers, and funders through the annual report.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.